How to Apply

 If required, an official TOEFL or IELTS score report.
 The school code to use to submit your TOEFL score is 3451. *TOEFL or IELTS scores are required for applicants whose native language is other than English and who do not hold a Bachelor degree or its equivalent from an institution at which English is the language of instruction.
 The score must be valid at the time of entry into the program.
 Note that a masters degree from an English-speaking institution does not meet this requirement.

 The application fee of $105.00

-- Supplemental Data form (becomes available after application is submitted)
+- Supplemental Data form

 - We are looking for candidates who have demonstrated a capacity for advanced computational work by excelling in courses in math, computer science, statistics or scientific computing; exploring computational or statistical approaches in undergraduate research; or through distinctive professional accomplishment.